freaktechnik/jetpack-panelview/docs/panelview.md

 });
 ```

+Using a panelview on a ToggleButton will sometimes uncheck it when the panelview is closed.

 For the usage of third party libraries together with the SDK, check out (this Toutorial)[https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Add_a_Menu_Item_to_Firefox].

 ## Globals ##